pranitjaiswal4/professional-career/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+#- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Pranit Jaiswal is a currently a student of Masters in Computer Science in University of Texas at Arlington.
+He was a professional full-stack android developer and technical consultant over the last 5 years.
+He started his professional career with a multinational company Capgemini.
+His interests includes Android Development, Java-Programming, Software Engineering, and Data Mining.
+He has developed more than 25 full-stack applications which includes various challenging fields like game, geo-specific application, and telecommunications.
+He has built his own Ad-Network to serve the geo-specific ads for the start-up company he worked for.